CartoDB/carto-vl/docs/guides/04-data-driven-visualizations-part-1.md

 </div>

 **Note:**
-**`filter`**
-`filter:` is a special styling property.
+**`filter:`** is a special styling property.
 Apart from multiplying the feature's color alpha channel by its value, it is used semantically to filter the dataset, which affects the `viewport*` classifiers and `viewport*` aggregators.
 When a feature's `filter:` value is above `0.5` we consider that the feature pass the filter, and the feature will be taken into account.
 When the value is below `0.5`, the feature is ignored (treated as non-existent) in all `viewport*` functions.

 ### Categorical properties